Metropolitan (1939 film)

 Metropolitan (French: Métropolitain) is a 1939 French thriller film directed by Maurice Cam and starring Albert Préjean, Ginette Leclerc and André Brulé.
+It was shot at the Photosonor Studios in Courbevoie on the outskirts of Paris and on location around the city.
+The film's sets were designed by the art director Roland Quignon.
 The film was remade in Britain the following year as A Window in London with the setting moved to the London Underground.

 Synopsis

 While travelling on the Paris Métro, a man spots what looks like a murder being committed.